awsdocs/amazon-ecs-developer-guide/doc_source/platform-windows-fargate.md

   When the **LATEST** platform version is selected the `1.0.0` platform is used\.
 + New tasks always run on the latest revision of a platform version, ensuring that tasks are always started on secured and patched infrastructure\.
 + Microsoft Windows Server container images must be created from a specific version of Windows Server\.
-You must select the same version of Windows Server when you run a task or create a service that matches the Windows Server container image\.
-For more information, see [Matching container host version with container image versions](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility#matching-container-host-version-with-container-image-versions) on the Microsoft documentation website\.
+You must select the same version of Windows Server in the `platformFamily` when you run a task or create a service that matches the Windows Server container image\.
+Additionally, you can provide a matching `operatingSystemFamily` in the task definition to prevent tasks from being run on the wrong Windows version\.
+For more information, see [Matching container host version with container image versions](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility#matching-container-host-version-with-container-image-versions) on the Microsoft Learn website\.
++ The platform version numbers for Linux containers and Windows containers on Fargate are independent\.
+For example, the behavior, features, and software used in platform version `1.0.0` for Windows containers on Fargate aren't comparable to those of platform version `1.0.0` for Linux containers on Fargate\.

 The following are the available platform versions for Windows containers\.